 Students shall obey the law, show respect for properly constituted authority, perform contractual obligations, show regard for the property of other persons and the College, maintain absolute integrity and high standards of individual honor in scholastic work, and observe high standards of behavior that are appropriate for a democratic educational environment in which the rights of others are respected.

 Students shall not engage in illegal activities on College premises.
 Such activities include but are not limited to: theft; gambling; the possession of weapons; the possession, consumption, or distribution of illegal drugs or alcoholic beverages that are regulated by state statute.
 Violators will be prosecuted by civil authorities and may additionally incur sanctions by the College.

 C. Alcohol and Illegal Drugs

 Students shall not manufacture, distribute, dispense, possess, use, or be under the influence of illegal drugs or alcohol.
-This policy is further regulated by Policy 7.01.
+This policy is further regulated by 7.01 Drug-Free College Policy.

 D. Possession of Firearms